 , earned her Masters in Clinical Psychology, specializing in children, from Antioch University in June of 2002.
 She treats children with serious psychological problems secondary to histories of abuse, neglect, and /or multiple placements.
 She has specialized for the past 10 years in the treatment of children who manifest serious deficits in their emotional, cognitive, and behavioral development.
 Jeanette’s desire to become a child therapist with a special focus on adopted and foster care issues derived from her own experience of being adopted and moving through the foster care system.
 Her personal experience has informed her education and provided insight into the unique stresses involved with these issues.
-During her four years as a professional social worker and therapist, Jeanette developed a series of groundbreaking interventions for working with foster and adopted children and currently presents creative workshops for parents as well as therapists and social workers in Los Angeles, most recently at the 2005 Child Welfare League Conference.
+During her four years as a professional social worker and therapist, Jeanette developed a series of groundbreaking interventions for working with foster and adopted children and currently presents creative workshops for parents as well as therapists and social workers in Los Angeles, at the 2005 Child Welfare League Conference and 2012 DCFS Conference.

 Because of Jeanette’s life experience she can more easily connect and relate to the children and teens she works with.
 She is an exceptional child-care worker who is dedicated to helping each of her clients reach their full potential through mental health therapy and make the difficult journey from despair towards resiliency and hope.

 about her life story growing up in the New York State foster care system and being adopted at age 7 1/2.
-In 2006, Jeanette received the Foster Care Hero Advocate award (right) for the Foster Care Awareness Campaign from the County of Los Angeles for her outstanding contributions to the children and families served by the Los Angeles County Foster Care System.
+In 2006, Jeanette received the Foster Care Hero Advocate award (left) for the Foster Care Awareness Campaign from the County of Los Angeles for her outstanding contributions to the children and families served by the Los Angeles County Foster Care System.
 STAFF CLINICIANS Maureen Donley, M.A., M.F.T., Family Clinician